Kayserispor

 Kayserispor Kulübü, commonly known as Kayserispor, is a Turkish professional football club based in the city of Kayseri.
-Founded on 1 July 1966, the club currently competes in the Süper Lig, the top tier of Turkish football.
+Founded on 1 July 1966, the club currently competes in the TFF 1.
+Lig, the second tier of Turkish football.
 Kayserispor plays its home matches at the Kadir Has Stadium, which has a capacity of 31,856 all-seated spectators.
 The club's official colours are red and yellow.

 Kayserispor has enjoyed domestic and international success over its history.
 The club won its first major trophy by claiming the Turkish Cup in 2008, defeating Gençlerbirliği in the final on penalties.
 That same year, they also finished as runners-up in the Turkish Super Cup.
 The team’s best league finishes have been fifth place in four separate seasons: 2005–06, 2006–07, 2007–08, and 2012–13.

 Kayserispor made its European debut in the 2006 UEFA Intertoto Cup, and became one of the eleven co-winners, which granted them a spot in the UEFA Cup.
 Their most notable European fixtures included ties against AZ Alkmaar in 2006 and Paris Saint-Germain in 2008.